shaunpimenta/3D_Tic_Tac_Toe_AI/README.md

 ##Algorithm

-We will mostly go with alpha beta pruning so as to get a more efficient and faster solution
+We will mostly go with Minimax along with alpha beta pruning so as to get a more efficient and faster solution